-Visit Villa de Leyva and Explore the Cave Complex of Hoyos de Mortiñal, Colombia
+Visit Villa de Leyva and Explore a Stunning Cave Complex in the Andes, Colombia

 Want to learn more about the picturesque and perfectly preserved colonial town of Villa de Leyva, home to one of the oldest fossils in the country?
 Fancy trying a new and exciting extreme sport, or do you already have caving experience?
 Then come and join us on this fascinating and thrilling two day cave tour which combines both sightseeing and a trip to the newest speleological park in Colombia!

 Experience the Beautiful Villa de Leyva and Explore the Newest Speleological Park in Colombia!